 Additional resources to learn Japanese for tourists

-Knowing some Japanese phrases beforehand will save you having to use pocket wifi or data roaming during your trip and you’ll get a more authentic exchange with locals.
+Knowing some Japanese phrases beforehand will save you having to use pocket wifi or data roaming when exploring your Japan tourist destinations and you’ll get a more authentic exchange with locals.
 Getting your hands and ears on some Japanese audio will help you be well on your way to being an invisible tourist in Japan!

-As you can probably guess from the photo above I have loads of books that helped me prepare for my trip to Japan.
+As you can probably guess from the photo above, I have loads of books that helped me prepare for my first trip to Japan and subsequent visits.
 You definitely don’t need this many but I found each helped me in a different way, which I explain below.